Swan Records

-Swan Records was a mid-20th century United States-based record label, founded in 1957 and based in Philadelphia, Pennsylvania.
+Swan Records was a mid-20th century United States–based record label, founded in 1957 and based in Philadelphia, Pennsylvania.
 It had a subsidiary label called Lawn Records.

 History

 Swan Records had enjoyed chart success with several U.S. artists but came into the spotlight after EMI, a prestigious British music company headquartered in London, leased the Beatles' recording of "She Loves You" backed with "I'll Get You" and, as catalogue number Swan 4152, it became an American number 1 hit on March 21, 1964.
 This followed the decision made by EMI's American subsidiary Capitol Records not to exercise its option to release the Beatles singles in the U.S.

-Swan also assumed the rights to the German version of "She Loves You", "Sie Liebt Dich" which peaked at #97 in 1964.
+Swan also assumed the rights to the German version of "She Loves You", "Sie Liebt Dich" which peaked at No. 97 in 1964.

 The success of the "She Loves You" single kept Swan going while other small record labels were snowed under by the British Invasion, but it finally closed filing bankruptcy in 1967.

 The company was initially built on the strength of staff producer/writers Bob Crewe and Frank Slay.